The Localist team came to Z1 looking for a fresher look and an improved user experience to help them achieve new business goals.

 The company got its start focused on colleges and universities, which have thousands of events happening across campuses every month, but more recently, its customer base shifted to marketing and HR teams at organizations.

 Myke Nahorniak co-founded Localist in 2009 after he stumbled across a restaurant opening in Baltimore with a friend.
 Myke recalls how they struck up a conversation with people milling around in front of the venue, and they ended up being invited into the restaurant as guests.

 That night, Myke met the Mayor of Baltimore and dozens of other people who had real influence in his community.
 That moment raised some questions:

-"How do I become one of these people?
 What if I could know about events like this ahead of time?
-What if a tool could facilitate the connection between people who want to make a difference with people who already are?"
+What if a tool could facilitate the connection between people who want to make a difference with people who already are?

 The answers led him to one idea: a desire to create something that would make it easier to connect to his community.
 That’s how Localist was first conceived.

 The vision: there’s no better approach to sustainably grow a business than to create, empower, and connect communities around a brand’s mission.
 Localist asserts that when it’s done successfully, everyone within the community benefits, everyone wins (including the brand, of course).

 Localist is not a Meetup nor Eventbrite competitor.
 It provides tools that help organizations leverage the power of their events on their own website.

 Localist’s community event platform design was a hit back in the early days.
 However, years later, it had become a weak point of their product.
 We detected the layout was poorly used, it had too many unnecessary columns, and the typography wasn’t ranked adequately for today’s standards.